 - Identify and articulate diversified financial resource development planning strategies, tactics and politics into operational decision-making for nonprofit organizations.

-- Describe what current issues exist that push the financial resource development boundaries in nonprofit organizations' missions.
+- Describe what current issues exist that push the financial management boundaries in nonprofit organizations' missions.

-- Analyze and evaluate organizational values and vision/mission statements of nonprofit organizations and assess their impact on public policies as these relate to the common good.
+- Analyze and evaluate organizational values and vision/mission statements of nonprofit organizations.

 - Explain the impact of the changing demographics on giving and philanthropy.